Champagnie leads Pitt to rout of Binghamton

-PITTSBURGH (AP)Justin Champagnie had 14 points and 10 rebounds to lead Pittsburgh to a 79-53 rout of Binghamton on Friday.

-Champagnie, a freshman, recorded his second double-double while shooting 7 of 14 from the floor.
+Despite his cold streak, Champagnie was the lynchpin in the middle of the Panthers’ game plan to attack Binghamton’s zone.

+”He’s good against the zone,” head coach Jeff Capel said. ”Because he can get in the middle and the short corner and make some plays from there.”

-The Panthers started the game 0 for 5 from the floor, but responded to shoot 44% on the night and did not trail after the first six minutes of the game.
+The Panthers started the game 0 for 5 from the floor, but responded to shoot 44% on the night and did not trail after the first six minutes.

-Pitt had 14 steals and Binghamton turned the ball over 26 times, resulting in 30 points for the Panthers.

-Sophomore guard Sam Sessoms scored 23 points on 9-of-19 shooting to lead the Bearcats.
+For Binghamton, sophomore guard Sam Sessoms led with 23 points on 9-of-19 shooting.
 He was 5 of 11 from 3-point range.
 The rest of his team was 3 for 19.

 BIG PICTURE